 Nearly 30,000 girls throughout the United States signed up that first year.
 At the onset, the rules for Little League Softball (girls ages 8 to 12) called for a slow-pitch style of play in which stealing and sliding were outlawed.
 Since then, the softball rules have evolved to become more competitive.

 A Big League Softball Division for 16- to 18-year-old players began in 1978.
-Today there are nearly 2.7 million Little Leaguers, and one in seven (about 380,000) is a girl playing softball.
+Today there are more than two million Little Leaguers, and about 400,000 are playing softball.